 - Muddling Along suggests finding a store like Marks and Spencers that recycles them and gives them to charity, in this company’s case, The Woodland Trust

 - If you just want to keep them, but somewhere special so you can remind yourself of Christmas during the year, or save them to craft with next year, then why not use some of the storage ideas on the Beyond Inspiration blog.

-Thanks as always for visiting us, and do sign up to our newsletter if you like this content – why not check out our printables while you are here?
+Thanks as always for visiting us, and do sign up to our newsletter if you like this content on reusing Christmas cards – why not check out our printables while you are here?
 We have some excellent Christmas ones on the site of course

 We hope you love our site as much as we do.

 This post has been added to the following linkies: